 That which remains after all deductions shall be put into the capital gains section of your declaration and be taxed at 30% (65 chap.
 7§IL).
 This means if deductions exceed rent income, your rent income is totally tax-free.

-An example: renting out a condominium
+Example: renting out a condominium

 Let us say that you rent out your condominium for an entire year.
 It is worth 2.5 million kronor and has a monthly fee of 3,000 kronor.
 According to current laws, a reasonable rent for the residence is 11,333 kronor per month (see the guide about setting rents).
 The taxes are then as follows: Another example: renting out a villa If you are renting out your villa, then the tax laws are a little different.
 Let us say that the residence is worth 3.5 million kronor and has maintenance costs of 4,000 kronor per month.
 The maximum rent you can charge is 15,666 kronor per month.
 The taxes are then as follows: